nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

     (ACK) packet that is sent when fresh data is received on the specified pipe.
 See `read_ack()` on how to fetch a received custom ACK payloads.

-    :param bytearray buf: This will be the data attached to an automatic ACK packet on the incoming transmission about the specified ``pipe_number`` parameter.
+    :param bytearray,bytes buf: This will be the data attached to an automatic ACK packet on the incoming transmission about the specified ``pipe_number`` parameter.
 This must have a length in range [1, 32] bytes, otherwise a `ValueError` exception is thrown.
 Any ACK payloads will remain in the TX FIFO buffer until transmitted successfully or